Be honest, you were waiting for the parmesan sauce recipe, right? 😃

 – Gorgonzola (both sweet and spicy): 1.8 g

-– I also add to this list the Pecorino Romano, which contains the highest salt content among all those I consulted, a whopping 5.5 g (and is indeed considered unsuitable for the hypertensive diet).
+– I add to this list also Pecorino Romano, which contains the highest salt content among all those I consulted, a whopping 5.5 g (and indeed it is considered unsuitable for hypertensive diets).

-This is a very small list for now, but I hope with this information to have been of help to you.
+This is a very small list for now, but I hope with this information I have been of help.

 Enjoy!